SCVRNOX/TrainCommander/README.md

 A Guild Wars 2 Nexus addon for managing and running farm trains.

-> Note: This addon was developed with the help of artificial intelligence.
+> Note: This addon was developed with the help of KI.
 If you disagree with that, please refrain from using it.

 ## Features